pchansen/RepData_PeerAssessment1/PA1_template.md

 ##### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 Some days appear to have no steps data.
-Therefore my preferred method is to replace the missing data with the mean value for the same 5-minute interval.
+Therefore my preferred method is to replace the missing data with the mean value for the same 5-minute interval from the mean values calculated above (derived from the non-missing data).

 ##### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.